Samurai Gunn

 Samurai Gunn is a 2D action video game developed by Beau Blyth and Doseone and originally published by Maxistentialism (though it is currently being self-published).
-The game was released for Microsoft Windows in 2013, OS X in 2015, and a planned PlayStation 4 and PlayStation Vita version were announced but never released due to creator Beau Blyth working on Hyper Light Drifter.
+The game was released for Microsoft Windows in 2013, OS X in 2015, and a planned PlayStation 4 and PlayStation Vita version were announced but never released.
 A sequel, Samurai Gunn 2, was released in early access via Steam on 20 July 2021, and is currently in development for Microsoft Windows, Nintendo Switch, and PlayStation 5.

 Gameplay

 Samurai Gunn is a local multiplayer game that supports 2 to 4 players utilising melee and shooting mechanics as well as platforming.

 Players are armed with a sword and gun with only three bullets per life.
 A match typically consists of players defeating each other with one hit with an attack with either their sword or a bullet.
 Both swords and bullets can be deflected by other players with precise timing.